 Be understanding instead of assuming everyone’s situation is the same just because someone you know is able to hold a job with autism or any other disability.

 Yes they are able to hold a job but do you know the context?
 How do you know they don’t struggle to keep their job?
+Or came close to being fired due to missing days for doctor’s appointments.
+Health is more important than making someone else rich.

 Even non-disabled people struggle with jobs because hiring teams are too picky with who will qualify.